Frequently Asked Questions for New MVs

 Travel and Per-diem for bowl games

-The only clothing items we ask you to bring are black marching shoes (Dinkles, Drillmasters, etc.) and white marching band gloves.
-We will have gloves available for purchase at band camp.
+The only clothing items we ask you to bring are black marching shoes (Dinkles, Drillmasters, etc.).
+We will have gloves available for purchase at Band Camp.

 Do you provide instruments for the football season?

 Yes!
-All of the instruments used on the field are owned by The Marching Virginians.
-You'll need to supply your own mouthpiece, but all instruments are provided!
+ALL of the instruments used on the field are owned by The Marching Virginians.
+You'll need to supply your own mouthpiece and reeds, but all instruments are provided!

 Are there other musical ensembles that I can perform in along with the MVs?

 Absolutely!
-The School of Performing Arts offers a multitude of ensembles that are open to music majors and non-majors alike.
-In addition, a minor in music might be something you are interested in as well.
-To learn more about the many music ensembles offered at Virginia Tech, you can start here.
+The Department of Music offers a multitude of ensembles that are open to music majors and non-majors alike.
+In addition, a minor in music might be something you are interested in pursuing as well.

 In addition, if you are looking for a lighter time commitment and wish to keep playing your instrument in a concert setting, the Symphony Band and Campus Band might be a great fit for you.
 Let us know if you have any questions!